Band-selective third-harmonic generation in superconducting MgB$_2$: Possible evidence for Higgs amplitude mode in the dirty limit

-To conclude, linear and nonlinear response of the superconducting state in the two-band superconductor MgB$_2$ has been studied by time-resolved THz spectroscopy.
-The third-harmonic generation is observed to be resonantly enhanced when the lower-energy gap $2\Delta_\pi$ matches twice the pump-pulse frequency.
-Such resonant behaviour is absent when such a condition is met for the higher-energy gap in the $\sigma-$band and for the Leggett phase mode.
-Intensity of the third-harmonic radiation is found nearly isotropic with varying the pump-pulse polarization.
-Together, these results provide evidence for the nonlinear response of the $\pi$-band Higgs amplitude mode, in agreement with theoretical predictions \cite{Murotani19}.
-Complementary pump-probe approaches \cite{shimano_cuprate_800nm,Leggett_TPTR} are expected to address further aspects of the nonlinear response of the multiband superconductors \cite{ShimanoTsuji20}.
+To summarize, linear and nonlinear response of the superconducting state in the two-band superconductor MgB$_2$ has been studied by time-resolved terahertz spectroscopy.
+Third-harmonic generation was observed as a function of temperature for various pump-pulse frequencies.
+We found resonantly enhanced third-harmonic generation when twice the pump-pulse frequency matches the lower-energy gap $2\Delta_\pi$ that is in the dirty limit (i.e. $\tau^{-1}>2\Delta_\pi$).
+In contrast, such resonant behavior is absent for the higher-energy gap of the $\sigma$-band in the clean limit.
+Since the THG for an \textit{s}-wave BCS superconductor in the clean limit should be dominated by charge density fluctuations, our results point to a dominant contribution to the THG from the Higgs amplitude fluctuations in the dirty-limit $\pi$-band, in agreement with theoretical analysis \cite{Murotani19,haenel2021timeresolved}.
+Nonetheless, complementary pump-probe approaches \cite{shimano_cuprate_800nm,Leggett_TPTR} are expected to address further aspects of the nonlinear response of the multiband superconductors, such as nonlinear response of a clean-limit band, polarization dependence, and effects of interband couplings \cite{ShimanoTsuji20,haenel2021timeresolved, MgB2theory2,MgB2theory1,MgB2theory3,Lara_polarization, Murotani19,muller2021signatures}.